Find Your New Favorite Comfort Show: Cooking & Food Edition

 Family Ingredients

 Ed Kenney is a Hawaiian chef and restaurateur.
 He's also the host of Family Ingredients, a show where he explores the cultural and environmental history of Hawai'i's rich culinary scene.
-The way he appreciates people's family stories and flavors with great care is feel-good television at it's best.
+The way he appreciates people's family stories and flavors with great care is feel-good television at its best.

 Kenney travels to learn about the roots of dishes that were brought to the Hawaiian islands by generations past, like pipi kaula and adobo.
 At the same time, Family Ingredients shares Hawai'i with the world, like in this episode all about their most famous dish: poi.
 You can watch all three seasons now.
 I'm confident you'll agree with my 10/10 feel-good rating.